 To purchase individual tickets to the museum, visit the Visa Box Office at the North East corner of the stadium.

-The Super Bowl 50 tour experience is the only experience available for purchase online (includes tour and museum ticket).
 For more information on group pricing, call 415-GO-49ERS or email firstname.lastname@example.org.

 Step into our Augmented Reality to take your place beside current and former players or take in our Trending display which features everything you will want to know about the team’s recent success, what’s happening in the Museum and our most recently curated artifacts.